lsaravia/AmazonFireTippingPoints/AmazonasFires.md

 We assumed absorbing boundary conditions and the initial state is a random configuration of forest with density 0.6 (60% of the lattice with forest), this configuration assures that the forest percolates: most forest sites are connected then initially the fire spreads over the whole lattice.
 Rule 3 represents that an empty site can recover more quickly when is nearby a forest site, but also that some sites can recover far from established forest sites in fact, depending on the kernel exponent, it could be any site in lattice [@Marco2011].
 The choice of a power-law dispersal is justified because it was found that forest usually disperses with fat-tailed kernels [@Clark2005; @Seri2012].

 This model is very similar to the Drossel-Schwabl forest fire model [@Drossel1992] that exhibits critical behaviour when $\theta = p/f$ tends to $\infty$,   thus it must satisfy the condition that $f << p$, as is generally observed in natural systems.
 The model involves the separation between three time scales: the fast burning of forest clusters, the slow recover of forest, and the even slower rate of fire ignitions.
 Then in the critical regime there is a slow accumulation of forest that forms connected clusters, eventually as the ignition probability is very low these clusters connect the whole lattice---here is the link with percolation theory [@Stauffer1994]---and an ignition event produce big fires.
-After this the density of the forest is very low and the accumulation cycle begins again.
+After this, the density of the forest becomes very low and the accumulation cycle begins again.
 This regime is characterized by wide fluctuations in the size of fires and the density of trees, and both of them follow approximately power-law size distributions.

 If the ignition probability $f$ is too high fires are frequent, forest sites become disconnected and small fires, with a characteristic size, dominate the system.
 An example of this regime could be the case of indigenous fire stewardship in Australian landscapes, they maintained flammable forest in a disconnected state by producing frequent small scale fires [@NatureEcoEvo2020].
 This regime was disrupted by fire suppression related to European colonization and land-use change [@Hoffman2021], pushing the system towards a critical regime [@Nicoletti2021].